seanorama/masterclass/security-advanced/README.md

 kdestroy
 beeline -u "jdbc:hive2://localhost:10000/default;principal=hive/$(hostname -f)@HORTONWORKS.COM"
 ```
-- This fails with `GSS initiate failed` because the cluster is kerborized and we have not authenticated yet
+- This fails with `GSS initiate failed` because the cluster is kerberized and we have not authenticated yet

 - To exit beeline:
 ```